AaronShemtov/LogFileIntoCSV/README.md

 ### Notes
 - The log files must be placed in the `logs_input/` folder of the GitHub repository.
 - The resulting CSV file will be uploaded to the `logs-output/` folder in GitHub or the `logs-output/` folder in your S3 bucket.

+*System design:*
+The entire workflow begins in the LogFileIntoCSV/lambda folder of the GitHub repository, where the core code for processing logs resides.
+Sensitive information, such as credentials and configuration settings, is securely stored in GitHub Secrets, ensuring that your environment variables remain private throughout the deployment process.

+When changes are pushed to the main branch, the automated GitHub Actions flow is triggered.
+This initiates the creation of a Docker container, which packages your application along with all necessary dependencies.
+This container is then pushed to Amazon Elastic Container Registry (ECR), which acts as a secure storage repository for your container images.

+Once the Docker image is uploaded to Amazon ECR, it becomes the foundation for deploying an AWS Lambda function.
+The Lambda function is launched directly from the ECR image, which means the container’s environment is replicated in AWS, ensuring consistency in execution.
+To facilitate interaction with the outside world, the Lambda function is exposed through an API Gateway, which is linked to the Lambda function using a simple GET request method.

+When a request is made to this API Gateway endpoint, it triggers the Lambda function, which processes the Nginx log files.
+After processing, the resulting CSV file is uploaded to either Amazon S3 or GitHub, depending on the parameters specified in the request.

+Additionally, to ensure secure and authorized interactions with GitHub, the GITHUB_TOKEN—which is essential for accessing the repository—is securely stored in Lambda environment variables, maintaining smooth integration with GitHub during the file upload process.